-Universities Superannuation Scheme

 Risk Management Supplement

-for the year ended 31 March 2019

 Within this supplement we set out descriptions of USS risk framework, risk appetite and risk culture and outline USS current risk landscape.

-USS

-Risk Landscape

 1 Understanding our risk landscape

-In conducting its business USS must manage a wide range of risks that could impede the execution of its duty to safeguard the pensions of its members.
+In conducting our business, we must manage a wide range of risks that could impede the execution of our primary duty to ensure that the benefits promised to members are delivered in full on a timely basis.
 Our risk management framework seeks to ensure that, through the operation of various controls and actions, our residual exposure to those risks is kept within manageable limits known as our "risk appetite".

 What is risk?

 Risk is defined as the possibility that objectives will not be achieved.
 For example this includes the possibility that target funding levels are not met, that expected investment returns do not materialise and that members are not paid the pension amounts they are due on time.
 These undesirable outcomes can be the result of many different sources of risk that make up our risk landscape.

-The USS risk taxonomy The trustee board of USS maintains a register of the risks it faces and must manage in the course of carrying out its business.
-These risks are classified into four broad categories: strategic risks, defined benefit funding risks, investment risks and operational risks; collectively the risk taxonomy
+The USS risk taxonomy

+The trustee board of USS maintains a register of the risks it faces and must manage in the course of carrying out its business.
+These are classified into four broad categories: strategic risks, defined benefit funding risks, investment risks and operational risks; collectively the risk taxonomy.